 During the field practices, all the participants were organized to mix their collected soils and rice husk for a mixture before putting it into the plastic pots with a sufficient amount for three tree nursery beds.
 Then they were organized to germinate four local wood species, Kranhoung, Beng, Thnong, and Kokoh.
 As a result, more than 400 pots transplanted with germinated seedlings were arranged in the three nursery beds.

 To identify marketing strategies for selling their produced seedlings, besides selecting the most favorable species and producing high-quality seedlings, they decided to find local markets for selling the seedlings.
 At the same time, they are less than three years old.
 After that, a wood plantation will be created for the remained seedlings and continue to sell the saplings following their diameters and height.
-Then collecting and selling their seeds will be added if some trees reach amateur, and lastly sell their timber if they reach the cutting sizes.
+Then collecting and selling their seeds will be added if some trees become mature, and lastly sell their timber if they reach the required cutting sizes.